MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-ios-phase3.md

 1. Create an iOS App Protection Policy in the Microsoft Intune admin center.
 For this test, configure the policy:
     - Under Access Requirements, leave the default settings.
 Notably, "PIN for Access" should be "Require".
 2. Ensure the App Protection Policy is targeted to your application.
-You'll likely need to manually add the bundle ID of the application in the policy creation wizard.
+You might need to manually add the bundle ID of the application in the policy creation wizard.
 3. Assign the App Protection Policy to a user group containing your test account.
 4. Install your application.
 5. Log in to your application with your test account that is targeted with App Protection Policy.
-6. Confirm that you're prompted with an Intune managed screen and confirming the prompt will restart the app.
+6. Confirm that you're prompted with an Intune managed screen and confirming the prompt restarts the app.
 This screen indicates that the SDK successfully retrieves policy for this account.
 7. Create a PIN when you are prompted to set an app PIN.
 8. Log the managed account out of your application.
 9. Navigate around your application and confirm your app works as expected if possible without logging in.